ParisX1/Leetcode-Easy-Collection-in-C/README.md

 Notes / references for various algorithms below.

+## Intersection of Two Arrays II
+Given two integer arrays, return an array of their intersection.
+"Intersection" meaning when an element of the first array is also contained in the second array (in any order).

+### Key Features
+* "Hash map" counting instances of each number found
+* Malloc and realloc (_reallocarray_ actually) to dynamically resize the results array

 ## Longest Common Prefix
 Find the longest common n chars in an array of strings.
 Ie find the longest common prefix.